Financial aid applicants have the right to:

 When a student who is receiving financial aid from a campus partially withdraws, completely withdraws or stops attending classes, a revision is made to their financial aid award.

-It is the student’s responsibility to follow the official withdrawal process and to contact the Financial Aid Office of any changes made to their enrollment status, as it does
+It is the student’s responsibility to follow the official withdrawal process and to notify the Financial Aid Office of any changes made to their enrollment status.
+View the campuses

 - Withdrawing from all classes during a term may result in a change in institutional charges and will change the financial aid awards for that term.
 Recent changes to